netxms/netxms-doc/admin/database-monitoring.rst

 ======

 |product_name| subagent for Oracle DBMS monitoring (further referred to as Oracle subagent) monitors
-one or more instances of Oracle databases and reports various database-related parameters.
+one or more instances of Oracle databases and reports various database-related metrics.

-All parameters available from Oracle subagent are collected or calculated once per minute thus it's recommended to set DCI poll interval for these items to 60 seconds or more.
-All parameters are obtained or derived from the data available in Oracle's data dictionary tables and views through regular select queries.
+All metrics available from Oracle subagent are collected or calculated once per minute thus it's recommended to set DCI poll interval for these items to 60 seconds or more.
+All metrics are obtained or derived from the data available in Oracle's data dictionary tables and views through regular select queries.
 Oracle subagent does not monitor any of the metrics related to lower level database layers, such as database processes.
-Monitoring of such parameters can be achieved through the standard |product_name| functionality.
+Monitoring of such metrics can be achieved through the standard |product_name| functionality.

 Pre-requisites